CSchoel/arbitrary-but-fixed/_posts/2021-05-30-ai-explained-with-k-nearest-neighbors.md

 ---
 layout: post
-title: Explaining AI for laypersons using the k-nearest neighbors algorithm
+title: Explaining artificial intelligence for laypersons using the k-nearest neighbors algorithm
 description: >
   Today the term artificial intelligence (AI) is ubiquitous.
 It is easy to marvel at the achievements of the latest Google project or to quiver in fear